 4.1 Qualitative Descriptor

-The study presented significant qualitative variation among the 30-sesame germplasm reflect a broad genetic diversity, highlighting traits that can be selectively targeted in breeding programs to develop varieties with specific, desirable characteristics.
-For instance, most of the germplasm exhibited an indeterminate growth habit (93.33%), which could be valuable for environments where extended growing seasons are possible, as indeterminate plants continue to produce until unfavorable conditions halt growth (Cagirgan et al., 2009; Uzun et al., 2013).
+The study presented significant qualitative variation among the 30-sesame germplasm, reflecting a broad genetic diversity, highlighting traits that can be selectively targeted in breeding programs to develop varieties with specific, desirable characteristics.
+For instance, most of the germplasm exhibited an indeterminate growth habit (93.33%), which could be valuable for environments where extended growing seasons are possible, as indeterminate plants continue to produce until unfavourable conditions halt growth (Cagirgan et al., 2009; Uzun et al., 2013).
 Similarly, the erect and semi-erect plant habits, found in 53.33% and 26.67% of the germplasm, respectively, offer advantages in planting density and ease of harvesting compared to prostrate types (Poehlman & Sleper, 1995).

 Stem hairiness, varying from weak to strong, was present in 96.67% of the germplasm, while only 3.33% were glabrous.
 This variation in stem hairiness could play a role in pest and disease resistance, as trichomes can deter insect herbivory and reduce pathogen attachment (Mauricio, 1998).
 Leaf characteristics also showed significant diversity, particularly in color and shape, where most germplasm had green leaves (70%) with some displaying a yellowish or purple cast, possibly indicating genetic variations linked to pigment-related genes affecting stress tolerance (Wei et al., 2015).
 Most germplasm (90%) exhibited a lanceolate leaf shape, which can influence light interception and photosynthesis efficiency, impacting overall plant productivity (Otto et al., 2025).

 In the reproductive traits, 66.67% of the germplasm produced one flower per axil, a characteristic that can impact yield by regulating the number of capsules formed per plant.
-Variability in floral characteristics, such as the presence of small to large extra-floral developments, indicates adaptive differences potentially linked to pollinator attraction and defense mechanisms against herbivores (Singh et al., 2024).
+Variability in floral traits, such as the presence of small to large extra-floral developments, indicates adaptive differences potentially linked to pollinator attraction and defense mechanisms against herbivores (Singh et al., 2024).
 Capsule characteristics also varied widely, with 70% of germplasm producing narrow oblong capsules, while the rest displayed broad oblong shapes.
 These morphological differences may affect seed protection and ease of harvesting.

 Seed coat color, another critical trait for both market preferences and adaptability, varied across six distinct shades, with dull black being the most common (36.67%).
 Seed coat color can impact seed longevity and resistance to environmental stresses (Sarita et al., 2013).
 The diversity in color could be leveraged to create varieties that meet consumer preferences and adapt to different storage and environmental conditions.